matthewbdaly/ZendSearch/README.md

 ## Why are you doing this?

 While the original package has been abandoned and they recommend using something like Elasticsearch instead, that is often overkill for many sites.
 There's `teamtnt/tntsearch`, but that lacks features such as the ability to index Powerpoint documents.
 The main project I work on professionally at time of writing is an example of a site that may benefit from this package, in that it's arguably too small to be worth bothering with Elasticsearch, but using relational databases to search it is inadequate.

+## How do I use this?

+Refer to the original [Zend documentation](https://framework.zend.com/manual/1.12/en/zend.search.lucene.html).
+I didn't write this code originally, and am maintaining this fork merely because I think it's potentially useful for me, so I can't offer any real support for it.